Is the Library open?

 We have masks available for visitors if they forgot to bring one.
 We also have masks for available for children.

-If you have a disability that prevents you from wearing a mask, face shield, or face covering, you may utilize our curbside service or make an appointment to come into the building Monday through Friday between 9am and 10:30 am.
+If you have a disability that prevents you from wearing a mask, face shield, or face covering, you may utilize our curbside service.

 All staff are required to wear a mask while working.
 The Library is following Kentucky’s Healthy at Work guidelines.